 5. Product vs Solution

-Let’s take a moment to make a noteworthy distinction between the two distinct terms: product and solution.
+Let’s take a moment to distinguish between the two distinct terms: product and solution.

 The term product carries the connotation of a consumer product, something you pick off a supermarket shelf.
 It typically comes with a user manual and can, perhaps, be configured in a few different modes depending on how you want to use it.